- Safe transport and containment of the raw materials

 The sodium lauryl ether sulphates that are used in liquid detergents, soaps and shampoos are highly biodegradable as they made from either natural or synthetic linear C12 - C15 alcohols.

-Better options - Eco-Friendly Household Cleaning Products
+Eco-Friendly Household Cleaning Products

 Eco-friendly soaps and detergents are ones that make lesser use of chemical ingredients.
 The non-addition of additives, like perfumes, color and brightening agents decreases the toxicity of detergents.
 Minimal packaging also helps in reducing the harm to environment.
 Non-petroleum surfactants or vegetable oil soaps can be used to replace synthetic surfactants; Sodium citrate and sodium bicarbonate can be used to replace builders like phosphates; and the use of dyes and fragrances can be reduced or eliminated.

 The use of detergents can never be a completely non-polluting activity.
-The consumers need to understand that the small detergent products can also be the least polluting ones and must press for the implementation of labeling standards and regulations so that they can avail of environmentally friendly products.
+The consumers need to understand that the small detergent products can also be the least polluting ones and must press for the implementation of labeling standards and regulations so that they can avail of environmentally friendly cleaning products.
 The use of detergents free from non-essential additives like perfumes, color and brightening agents in minimal packaging will go a long way in assuring healthier and cleaner environment.

 Environmental/Health Sustainability